tamas6/fdp-website/index.md

       from a data providers open up new opportunities to share and reuse data. '
     headline: Interoperability
   col_2:
-    headline: Web3 Environment
+    headline: 'Self Sovereignty '
     slug: ''
-    content: True decentralization is at the core of The Fair Data Protocol Economy toolset.
+    content: Fair Data Protocol enables developers independence from clouds and data silos by relying on the network of peers to host the data giving end users ultimate control.
   col_3:
     headline: Web3 Framework
     slug: ''